 The British Royal Family have called Scotland home for generations.
 Discover why, with this unique journey through the places they hold dear, including their summer holiday home, Balmoral.
 Walk in their footsteps from the rolling hills of Angus to the rugged mountains and ancient Caledonian pine forests of Cairngorms National Park; from the coastal university town of St Andrews to the thriving Highland villages of Royal Deeside.

 Believing in nothing but the best, we continue our tour by taking the time to sample food and drink from some of Scotland’s top producers.
 We’ll meet Speyside whisky distillers, enjoy the boom in our craft gin industry and share a unique culinary experience high up along the old whisky smugglers’ route.
 And for a quick snack?
-We’ll drop in on the Queen’s favourite local butcher for a delicious pie!
+We’ll drop in on the King’s favourite local butcher for a delicious pie!

 With options to extend your tour with more whisky, fabulous food, outdoor activities, or simply relaxing, we feel sure that you will fall in love with this part of Scotland just as generations of our Royal family have done before.